jallen2034/passwordKeeperSpringBoot/README.md

 - Fully encrypt all of a users stored passwords in the vault.
 - Encrypt the users email addresses with so they are not stored in the database as plaintext.
-- Implement a timeout on the password request email when sent.
 - Write unit tests for my API using Junit.
 - Setup a CI pipeline for testing.
 - Clean up clutter/unnecessary files in repo.